MotorSport Vision Formula Three Cup

 The MotorSport Vision Formula Three Cup, abbreviated as MSV F3 Cup, was a national motor racing series that took place primarily in the United Kingdom, with a small number of events in mainland Europe.
 It was a club racing series aimed towards amateur drivers and aspiring racers, and used older generation single-seater Formula Three cars to keep costs low.
 The F3 Cup had three classes covering cars built between 1981 and 2011.
 The series was organised by MotorSport Vision, and in 2015 it was the only Formula Three series in the United Kingdom.
 In 2021, Monoposto Racing Club took over the series, and Hardall International began sponsoring it.

 History

-The precursor of the MSV F3 Cup was the Toyota F3 Championship, which was founded in 1986 as a racing series for Formula Three cars using Toyota engines.
-Four years later, in 1990, the Toyota F3 Championship was renamed to ARP F3 Championship.
+The precursor of the MSV F3 Cup was the ARP F3 Championship, which was founded in 1990.
 It ran for 16 years before being taken over by the British Racing and Sports Car Club (BRSCC).
 After the transfer, BRSCC renamed ARP F3 as Club F3.
 In 2009, Club F3 was renamed to BRSCC F3.
 Later, the championship was saved by MotorSport Vision Racing (MSVR), which is the racing division of MotorSport Vision.
 In 2011, MSVR renamed BRSCC F3 as MSV F3 Cup and relaunched it.

 For 2012, the club obtained championship status and from then on became known as F3 Cup.

 In 2021, Monoposto Racing Club took over MSV F3 Cup, and the series was renamed as F3 Cup Championship.
 Hardall International also began sponsoring the championship.

 The 2022 season was cancelled due to a lack of entries and protracted discussions on the composition of the championship.